 After successfully completing your program, you’ll also receive access to the PTCB practice tests, to help you study for your certification exam.

-If you're interested in becoming a pharmacy technician, this program is for you!
 No healthcare or medical office work experience is required to take this program.

 You should be proficient in keyboarding (approximately 35 words per minute), have a basic understanding of a word-processing computer program (Microsoft Word is recommended), and have a command of English grammar and punctuation.

 Students are encouraged to have a basic understanding of high school math including percent’s and proportions at the algebra level.
 This program will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.

 In order to sit for the national certification exam, candidates must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this program.

 Melissa Dunworth has been a pharmacy technician for over 13 years.
 She lives in Albuquerque, NM.
 She has worked in all pharmacy arenas (retail, closed pharmacy and training/education) during her pharmacy career.
 Melissa currently holds a Bachelor’s degree in Speech and Hearing Sciences and works as a Developmental Specialist in Early Intervention for children ages 0 to 3 years.
 She has been a certified pharmacy technician since 1997.
 Melissa is also registered with the New Mexico Board of Pharmacy.

 Betty Stahl has a doctorate in pharmacy from Shenandoah University.
 She has taught similar programs at ASA College in New York City and ACT in Arlington, Virginia, over the past several years.
 Betty has also worked as a pharmacist at CVS and in hospital settings.